Marc Kinchen and the MK DUBs. The legendary House music producer - From Detroit, USA. Yes, Detroit!

 The musical elements of MK's work were very different from other producers at the time.
 His tracks were soulful but had something more... perhaps they were more futuristic.”
 Todd Edwards - Todd Edwards speaking about Marc Kinchen

 However, it must be said that Mk (Marc Kinchen sound) was not built on one particular sounding bassline.
-In fact, he has produced more than 200 remixes and countless remixes on other people's music – which made him and his sound legendary.
+He has produced more than 200 remixes and countless remixes on other people's music – which made him and his sound legendary.

 Below is just another classic-sounding remix work achieved by Marc Kinchen during the early 1990s that still stands the test of time today, and put him in the position at the time as one of the world's best House remixers!!
 Listen to the tune below.